GER Class 209

-The GER Class 209 (LNER Class Y5) was a class of 0-4-0 saddle tank steam locomotives of the Great Eastern Railway.
+The GER Class 209 (LNER Class Y5) is a class of 0-4-0 saddle tank steam locomotives of the Great Eastern Railway.
 These locomotives were similar to the NBR G Class but had flat-topped, instead of round-topped, tanks.
 A total of eight were built – four by Neilson and Company in 1874 and four more by the GER's Stratford Works between 1897 and 1903.

 Overview

 Neilson locomotives

 In order to shunt locations with tight curves and weight restrictions, two 0-4-0T locomotives were purchased from Neilson and Company to one of that company's standard designs by the GER, and this was followed by an order for a further two locomotives in 1876.
 In 1894–1895 these four locos were rebuilt under James Holden, the work including new boilers, steam brakes, and covered cabs.
 Two of these locomotives worked at Globe Road & Devonshire Street goods yards between 1874 and 1914.